Which device is primarily used to measure electric current in a marine electrical circuit?

 Prepare for the ABYC Marine Electrical Test with our comprehensive quiz.
 Study with flashcards and multiple-choice questions.
 Detailed explanations and tips included.
 Ace your exam!

-The device primarily used to measure electric current in a marine electrical circuit is an ammeter.
-An ammeter is designed specifically to measure the flow of electric current in amperes (A).
+The device primarily used to measure electric current in a marine electrical circuit is known as an ammeter, or ampermeter.
+This instrument is specifically designed to measure the flow of electric current in amperes (A), which is essential for assessing the performance and safety of electrical systems on a vessel.
+Accurate readings of current can help identify potential overloads, ensure safe operation, and maintain the overall health of the electrical circuit.

 Subscribe